adamgligor/adamgligor.github.io/about.md

 ---

 <p class="message">
   Hey there!
-Thanks for checking out my blog!
+You found my website !
 </p>

-I'm Adam.
-In my professional life I work as a software developer.
+I'm a software developer professionally.
 In my free time i like fixing and building things, enjoy reading, fitness and learning new things.

 ## The blog